Martin Marietta's X-24A. Built for subsonic flight, it duplicated the shape of PRIME, which flew at near-orbital velocity. Credit: NASA.

 The X-24 was a program of early manned lifting bodies used by the United States Air Force and NASA to explore the low-speed flight characteristics of a subscale model, the X-23A, tested in the PRIME program.

 There were two configurations of the X-24.
-The 7.5-meter, 5,000-kilogram X-24A was carried under the wing of a B-52 bomber and released at an altitude of about 13,500 m.
-The X-24A could then either glide back to Earth or use its onboard rocket engine to accelerate to speeds of 1,600 km/s or climb up to 21,500 m to explore the characteristics of the design under various flight conditions.
+The 7.5-m, 5,000-kilogram X-24A was carried under the wing of a B-52 bomber and released at an altitude of about 13,500 meters.
+The X-24A could then either glide back to Earth or use its onboard rocket engine to accelerate to speeds of 1,600 kilometers per hour or climb up to 21,500 meters to explore the characteristics of the design under various flight conditions.

-The first unpowered glide flight of the X-24A occurred on April 17, 1969, flown by Air Force Maj.
-Jerauld Gentry.
-Gentry also piloted the vehicle on its first powered flight on March 19, 1970.
+The first unpowered glide flight of the X-24A occurred on April 17, 1969, flown by Air Force Major Jerauld Gentry.
+Gentry also piloted the vehicle on its first powered flight on 19 March 1970.

 The X-24A was flown 28 times in a program which, like that of the HL-10, helped validate the concept that a wingless vehicle could be landed unpowered.
 Some three decades later, X-38 program managers elected to use the X-24A design to save money, since the existing X-24A aerodynamic database was complete.
 This limited the number of wind tunnel tests that would have been required for a totally new design.